dra27/opam/master_changes.md

   * Skip Git-for-Windows menu if the Git binary resolved in PATH is Git-for-Windows [#5963 @dra27 - fix #5835]
   * Enhance the Git menu by warning if the user appears to need to restart the shell to pick up PATH changes [#5963 @dra27]
   * Include Git for Windows installations in the list of possibilities where the user instructed Git-for-Windows setup not to update PATH [#5963 @dra27]
+  * Redirect the opam root to C:\opamroot when the opam root contains spaces on Windows [#5457 @rjbou]

 ## Config report